Install Pystrano

 deploy/<app_name>/<environment_name>/deployment.yml

-For an app named api and an environment named production, create:
+For an app named api and an environment named production, generate:

 deploy/api/production/deployment.yml